pyepics/pyepics/doc/advanced.rst

 The code here probably needs detailed explanation.
 The first thing to notice is that this is using the `ca` level, not `PV` objects.
-Second (Note 1), the `connect=False` option to :meth:`ca.create_channel` which will not wait for connection to be established -- normally this is not what you want, but we're aiming for maximum speed.
+Second (Note 1), the `connect=False` and `auto_cb=False` options to :meth:`ca.create_channel`.
+These respectively tell :meth:`ca.create_channel` to not wait for a connection before returning, and to not automatically assing a connection callback.
+Normally, these are not what you want, as you want a connected channel and to know if the connection state changes.
+But we're aiming for maximum speed here, so we avoid these.

 We then explicitly call :meth:`ca.connect_channel` for all the channels.
 Next (Note 2), we tell the CA library to request the data for the channel without waiting around to receive it.
 The main point of not having :meth:`ca.get` wait for the data for each channel as we go is that each data transfer takes time.
 Instead we request data to be sent in a separate thread for all channels without waiting.
 Then we do wait by calling :meth:`ca.poll` once and only once, (not len(channels) times!).
 Finally, we use the :meth:`ca.get_complete` method to convert the data that has now been received by the companion thread to a python value.

 How much faster is the more explicit method?
 In my tests, I used 20,000 PVs, all scalar values, all actually connected, and all on the same subnet